Hasan ibn Ali

+Critics of Hasan have interpreted his treaty with Mu'awiya as evidence of political weakness.
+His supporters, however, argue that his abdication became necessary due to Mu'awiya's military superiority, the mutiny and fragmentation of Hasan's forces, and his desire to prevent further bloodshed and preserve Muslim unity.
+Some early Sunni scholars have considered Hasan's brief rule as part of the Rashidun Caliphate.
+In Shia theology, Hasan's course of action is understood in light of his divinely granted infallibility (Iṣmah) and his status as the second Imam.
+As the rightful successor of Muhammad in Shia Islam, Hasan's comprehensive temporal and religious authority derived from divinely-inspired designation (nass), which was not annulled by abdication to Mu'awiya, who usurped only the temporal authority.
+Hasan is buried in the Baqi Cemetery in Medina.
+The shrine that stood over his grave was demolished, along with the cemetery itself, by Wahhabis in 1806 and again in 1925.

 Early life

 Birth

 Hasan was born in Medina in c.
 625. Sources differ on whether he was born in the Islamic months of Sha'ban or Ramadan, though most early works give his birthdate as 15 Ramadan 3 AH (2 March 625), which is annually celebrated by the Shia.
 Hasan was the firstborn of Muhammad's daughter Fatima and his cousin Ali.
 Their union holds a special spiritual significance for Muslims, write Nasr and Afsaruddin, and Muhammad said he followed divine orders to marry Fatima to Ali, narrates the Sunni al-Suyuti, among others.
 Ali reportedly had chosen another name in Sunni sources but deferred to Muhammad who named the child Hasan (lit. 'good, virtuous').
 To celebrate his birth, Muhammad sacrificed a ram, while Fatima shaved Hasan's head and donated the weight of his hair in silver.